hyperhq/runv/README.md

 ## runV
-`runV` is a hypervisor-based reference implementation of [OCF](https://github.com/opencontainers/spec).
+`runV` is a hypervisor-based reference implementation of [OCF](https://github.com/opencontainers/specs).

-### compatible
+### compatibility
-Due the difference between hypervisor and container, some spec in OCF doesn't apply in runV.
+Due to the difference between hypervisors and containers, some specs in OCF are not applied in runV:
 - Namespace
 - Capability
 - Device